tanngoc93/app_momly/README.md

 The response includes the generated `short_url` and `short_code`.

+To view analytics for a link, send a GET request to `/api/v1/short_links/:id/stats`.

 ## Scheduled tasks

 Expired guest links are cleaned up daily using the `whenever` gem.
 The